vreniers/ONDM-Benchmarker/README.md

-Yahoo!
-Cloud System Benchmark (YCSB) Extended
+Object-NoSQL Database Mapper (ONDM) benchmark
 ======================================================
-Extended by Vincent Reniers with support for NoSQL abstraction layers:
+This benchmark uses YCSB, and is extended by Vincent Reniers with support for NoSQL abstraction layers:
 - EclipseLink
 - PlayORM
 - Hibernate OGM